jina-ai/vectordb/README.md

 We have big plans for the future of Vector Database!
 Here are some of the features we have in the works:

+- Further configuration of ANN algorithms.
-- More ANN search algorithms: We want to support more ANN search algorithms
+- More ANN search algorithms: We want to support more ANN search algorithms.
-- Filter capacity: We want to support filtering for our offered ANN Search solutionsl
+- Filter capacity: We want to support filtering for our offered ANN Search solutions.
 - Customizable: We want to make it easy for users to customize the behavior for their specific needs in an easy way for Python developers.

 - Serverless capacity: We're working on adding serverless capacity to `vectordb` in the cloud.
 We currenly allow to scale between 0 and 1 replica, we aim to offer from 0 to N.